Documentation

 }

-// Choose highest confidence
+// Choose highest confidence; tie-breaker shortest explanation

 let bestIx = 0;